mattdsteele/steele.blue/content/blog/2021-08-23-gravel-worlds.md

 * Bike fit - If anything was going to give on this ride it would have been my back and palms, and I think a more precise fitting and adjusting saddle position, etc. would help alleviate these issues.
 * Prepping for hike-a-bike - If there's a good chance I'll be shouldering a bike for multiple miles, I'm going to strip off the bottle cages on the bike frame, and wear a Camelback instead.
 It'll help with proper form, and the hydration pack should provide some padding for the steel frame digging into my shoulder (which is still sore!)
 * Applying more sunscreen - I got burned after not applying more sunscreen on the second day of riding, and sunburns traditionally sap a ton of energy from me.
+* Less stopped time - At each town I stopped at convenience stores anywhere from 15 to 50 minutes; this obviously eats into my elapsed pace, and is probably the lowest-hanging fruit.
 * General fitness - Near the end of my ride I was in dead last place of those still riding.
-With races that have a cutoff, that's not good enough.
+For races with a cutoff, that's not good enough.
 Some structured training, sweet-spot intervals, and the like are the standard solutions here.

 Overall I was pretty happy with my race; I set new personal records for the longest and farthest I've ridden in one go, it was my first completely overnight ride, and I made some new friends along the way.
 But I'd love to finish one of these endurance races, so I have a 2022 goal already in mind.